-Mr. Douglas Crowl, Mr. Stephen Fujii, Mrs. Angela Graziosi, Mrs. Alice Nicks, Mr. Todd Smith the Board of Education are set at the Organizational Meeting in January.
+Mr. Douglas Crowl, Mr. Zach Duffey, Mr. Stephen Fujii, Mrs. Angela Graziosi, Mrs. Alice Nicks,

+Your Board of Education is composed of five members, elected to a term of four (4) years by the residents of the school district.
+Dates, times, and locations of the regular meetings of the Board of Education are set at the Organizational Meeting in January.
 See the District's website, www.bwls.net, for dates, times, and locations of Board meetings.
 All community members are invited to attend.